AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 When activating audiences to the [!DNL (API) Salesforce Marketing Cloud] destination, you must input a value in the **[!UICONTROL Mapping ID]** field for each activated audience, in the **[Audience schedule](#schedule-segment-export-example)** step.

 [!DNL Salesforce] requires this value to correctly read and interpret audiences coming in from Experience Platform and to update their audience status within [!DNL Salesforce Marketing Cloud].
-Refer to the Experience Platform documentation for [Segment Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on audience statuses.
+Refer to the Experience Platform documentation for [Audience Membership Details schema field group](/help/xdm/field-groups/profile/segmentation.md) if you need guidance on audience statuses.

 For each audience that you activate from Platform to [!DNL Salesforce Marketing Cloud], you need to create an attribute of the type `Text` within [!DNL Salesforce].
 Use the [!DNL Salesforce Marketing Cloud] [!DNL Contact Builder] to create attributes.
 The attribute field names are used for the [!DNL (API) Salesforce Marketing Cloud] destination field and should be created under the `[!DNL Email Demographics system attribute-set]`.
 You can define the field character with a maximum of 4000 characters, according to your business requirement.
 See the [!DNL Salesforce Marketing Cloud] [Data Extensions Data Types](https://help.salesforce.com/s/articleView?id=sf.mc_es_data_extension_data_types.htm&type=5) documentation page for additional information on attribute types.